blue-hood/velement/README.md

 # velement

-A minimal DOM renderer for legacy browsers.
+A minimal DOM renderer for legacy browsers

 ## Usage